 The Accessibility for Ontarians with Disabilities Act, 2005 (AODA) Customer Service Standard applies to all contractors and their employees who deal with the public or other third parties on behalf of the County.

-Under the provincial legislation, contractors must ensure that the people performing this work are trained in the AODA Customer Service Standard.
-More information on this legislation and free training resources that satisfies the legislated training requirement can be found at the Ministry of Community and Social Services website.
+Under the provincial legislation, contractors must ensure that the people performing this work are trained in Customer Service.
+More information on this legislation and free training resources that satisfies the legislated training requirement can be found below under the Training section.

 Integrated Accessibility Standards Regulation